Fulton-Montgomery, NY Officials Embrace Regionalism

 Spanish-owned company Pata Negra moved to Gloversville to produce cured meats and pork that go into making Imperial brand chorizo sausage for high-end markets throughout the Northeast, and Fulton County officials are working on redeveloping a 515-acre, 38-building former Tryon Detention Center on County Highway 107 into a proposed Tryon Technology Park and Incubator Center.

 “One of Fulton County’s assets is that we are ideally located about three miles north of the major east-west New York State Thruway,” says Mike Reese, president and CEO of the Fulton County Center for Regional Growth.
 “We’re also looking at plans for extending a CSX rail spur into Johnstown Industrial Park to serve future large companies, as well as existing tenants, such as Benjamin Moore Paint, FAGE and Euphrates.”

 In Montgomery County, recent economic success stories include a current $8.5 million project in downtown Amsterdam where a 125-room America’s Best Value Inn will be retrofitted into a modern Hampton Inn & Suites, and a $19 million project will see a Deer Run at River Ridge assisted living center constructed in Amsterdam.

-In addition, a 125-site Erie Canal RV Resort & Campground opened in St. Johnsville bordering the Mohawk River, and an Erie Canal Distillers opened with 15 permanent jobs.
+In addition, there are plans for a 125-site Erie Canal RV Resort & Campground in St. Johnsville bordering the Mohawk River, as well as for Erie Canal Distillers.